Important PPP forgiveness update as of August 2021

 In addition, for loans under $150,000, there will be a simplified, one-page application form created by the SBA and approved by congress.
 Again, this is still forthcoming, but is likely to be signed into law.
 This will be a welcome relief to many small businesses that struggled through a complicated PPP loan approval process for the first and second rounds of PPP funding during 2020.

-The new bill extends the covered period for first-draw PPP loans through March 31, 2021
+The new bill extends the covered period for first-draw PPP loans to March 31, 2021

 This applies to PPP loans made before, on, or after the date of the enactment of the new bill, including the forgiveness of these loans.
 Please see below for important updates for PPP forgiveness for 2021.